 You want the imagery in your e bill promotions to be relatable to customers, eye-catching and relevant.
 Consider your specific audience demographics and build in visual elements that help customers see themselves in your campaigns.

 - People – age, gender, race, socioeconomic status

 - Region-specific – weather, transportation, landscape, city landmarks

 - Customer interests – sports, culture, the environment, value and motivations

-For example, Questline worked with the Pittsburgh electric utility Duquesne Light to alter imagery to represent Steelers and Penguins sports team colors.
+For example, Questline Digital worked with the Pittsburgh electric utility Duquesne Light to alter imagery to represent Steelers and Penguins sports team colors.
 This small alteration made the email campaign more relatable to the group of recipients.

 How you display these images also matters.
 Consider designing around the inverted triangle strategy, grabbing a customers’ attention at the top, building anticipation in the headline and first few sentences and then taking them to the call-to-action.